New York Books: The Best Books Set in the Empire State

 Book Summary

-In the 1930s, Lillian was a copywriter for Macy’s who worked her way up to being one of the highest-paid ad women in the country.
-Throughout her life, she’s seen a lot in her changing city and country – from the Jazz Age to the onset of the AIDS epidemic and from the Great Depression to the birth of hip-hop.
+In the 1930s, Lillian was a copywriter at Macy’s and worked her way up to become one of the highest-paid ad women in the country.
+Throughout her life, she’s seen a lot in her changing city and country, from the Jazz Age to the onset of the AIDS epidemic and from the Great Depression to the birth of hip-hop.

 Book Summary